oliverfoster/adapt-v4-prototype/README.md

 * core
   * ``adapt-contrib-dataLoader`` to allow for the loading of custom json files and to provide a pre-model stage
   * ``adapt-contrib-mpabc`` the menu, page, article, block, component and items abstraction, can be made of a data layer and a view layer
-  * decide what to do with router, accessibility,
+  * decide what to do with router, accessibility, etc